Bl4ckR00k/ColorCalc/Readme.md

 # ColorCalc
-It's an tool to convert the userinput from commaseperated RGB-Integers to a hexString like #FF00FF
+It's an tool to convert the userinput from commaseperated RGB-Integers to a Hex-String like this: #FF00FF

 To try out the app, you can find the executable files here: